gher-uliege/gher-uliege.github.io/Diva-Workshops/installation.md

 ### First steps with Jupyter and Julia

-When modifying the code, restart the kernel to make sure latest version is used (remember, julia does some compilations)
+When modifying the code, restart the kernel to make sure latest version is used (remember, julia does some compilations).

 #### Updating julia